oscarhandsome/gpt-news-generator-front-end/README.md

 Project will be soon here - [news-generator](https://news-generator.com).

-Project based on Chat GPT AI and Leap AI image generator.
-Idea in automaticallu connect everything and create news.
+Project-based on Chat GPT AI and Leap AI image generator.
+The idea is to connect everything and create news automatically.
 Enjoy!

 For launching .env required, not inclued yet.